 Career Experience

 Renee brings a broad range of legal experience to her mediation practice.
-Her private practice work has included corporate commercial litigation, insurance, medical malpractice, personal injury and family law.
-She has worked with all walks of life including executives, members of aboriginal communities, entrepreneurs, medical professionals and private individuals.
+Her private practice work included corporate commercial litigation, insurance, medical malpractice, personal injury, family and estate law.
+She has worked with all walks of life including executives, board members, members of indigenous communities, educators, entrepreneurs, medical professionals and private individuals.

-In addition to practicing law and mediating, Renee has occupied senior managerial roles with both the Law Society and Mediate BC.
-At Mediate BC she was the Manager of the Civil and Family Rosters, and in this capacity oversaw all aspects of Roster membership, liasing with law groups, corporations and legal interest groups to raise awareness of and proficiency with mediation, and responding to public inquiries regarding mediators and mediation generally.
-At the Law Society she was the Manager of Governance and Board Relations, directly supporting the Benchers and Executive Committee in all aspects of Law Society corporate governance.
-She currently is also a sessional instructor with PLTC, the Law Society’s Professional Legal Training Course, teaching a broad range of substantive law and practical skills to newly graduated law students prior to their call to the Bar.
+In addition to practicing law and mediating, Renee has occupied senior managerial roles with both the Law Society of BC and Mediate BC.
+At Mediate BC she was the Manager of the Civil and Family Rosters, and in this capacity oversaw all aspects of Roster membership, liaising with law groups, corporations and legal interest groups to raise awareness of and proficiency with mediation.
+At the Law Society she was the Manager of Governance and Board Relations, directly supporting the CEO, Benchers and Executive Committee in all aspects of Law Society corporate governance.
+From 2018 – 2024 she was also a sessional instructor with PLTC, the Law Society’s Professional Legal Training Course, teaching a broad range of substantive law and practical skills to newly graduated law students prior to their call to the Bar.
+In 2024 she also served as the Director of PLTC, helping to shepherd the program through leadership transition.

-Following just three years of her Honours English and Classical Studies degree, Renee was accepted into the Faculty of Law at UBC in 1989, received her law degree in 1991 and was called to the British Columbia Bar in 1992.
-She has done her mediation training through the CLEBC as well as the Justice Institute of BC, has completed the Provincial Court Practicum through the Dispute Resolution Innovation Society (now Mediate BC), and is a proud member of the Civil Roster of Mediate B.C.
+Renee received her law degree in 1991 and was called to the British Columbia Bar in 1992.
+She did her mediation training through the CLEBC as well as the Justice Institute of BC, and is a proud member of the Civil Roster of Mediate B.C with the RRM designation.
 She is also a trained coach, having achieved the Advanced Level coaching training through the Justice Institute.
+She now teaches CLE’s Fundamentals of Mediation with her good friend and colleague, Mark Tweedy, and continues to teach the mediation module of PLTC to the whole PLTC cohort each session.

 Dispute resolution approach

-Each conflict, and each party involved, calls for unique strategies; Renee has developed many methods to draw from and has settled hundreds of legal disputes without going to trial.
-A colleague describes her legal resolution skills this way: “She finds the best approach for each situation, an approach that is informed by the parties themselves and tailored to their interests.”
+Each conflict, and each party involved, calls for unique strategies.
+Renee has developed many methods to draw from – a colleague describes her legal resolution skills this way: “She finds the best approach for each situation, an approach that is informed by the parties themselves and tailored to their interests.”

 When she’s not working…

-During her personal time, Renee plays soccer and sings – just not at the same time.
+Renee’s personal time involves a lot of music, a lot of sports and a whole lot of family.
 As a singer, she has appeared on TV, and in a variety of live musical performances, including singing the Canadian anthem for the B.C.
-Lions’ 1990 season.
-She has also performed with an assortment of musicians including big band orchestras, jazz ensembles, Michael Creber and his band, The Irish Rovers and symphonies.
+Lions for a season.
+She has also performed with an assortment of musicians including big band orchestras, choirs, jazz ensembles, Michael Creber and his band, The Irish Rovers and symphonies.
 And as lead singer of the Falcon Band, she and her band mates celebrated their win of the Battle of the Bar Bands at the Commodore Ballroom in 2017.

-Renee also has a passion for soccer.
+Renee is also an avid hockey fan (forever asking the age-old question, will she live to see a Canucks’ Stanley Cup…?) and has a passion for soccer.
 She has played competitive and recreational soccer since she was eight years old and has coached both adult and kids teams.
-When not singing, playing soccer or doing yoga, she can also be found hiking trails with her dog Wilson and hanging out with her daughters, her two favourite humans.
+When not singing, watching hockey, playing soccer or doing yoga, she can also be found hiking trails with her three dogs and hanging out with her daughters and granddaughter, her three favourite humans.

 Elyn Underhill